 Porochista Khakpour was born in Tehran in 1978 and raised in the Greater Los Angeles area.

 She has been awarded fellowships from the Johns Hopkins University Writing Seminars, Northwestern University, the Sewanee Writers’ Conference, Virginia Center for the Creative Arts, The Ucross Foundation, Djerassi, and Yaddo.
-Her work has been nominated for a Pushcart Prize.
+Her work has been nominated for several Pushcart Prizes.
 She is most recently the recipient of a 2012 National Endowment for the Arts (NEA) Literature Fellowship in Creative Writing (Prose).

-She was also invited to be the guest-editor and curator of Guernica‘s first Iranian-American issue, which came out in November 2011.
+She was also the guest-editor and curator of Guernica‘s first Iranian-American issue, which came out in November 2011.

-Her other writing (essays, features, reviews, cover stories, and columns) have appeared in or are forthcoming in Harper’s, The New York Times, The Los Angeles Times, The Daily Beast, The Village Voice, The Chicago Reader, Al Jazeera America, GQ, The Paris Review Daily, Granta.com, Spin, Slate, Salon, Poets and Writers, The Rumpus, Departures, Paper, Flaunt, Nylon, Bidoun, Alef, Canteen, nerve.com, FiveChapters.com, and many other magazines and newspapers around the world.
-As of 2008, she’s been a frequent contributor of personal essays to the New York Times.
+Her other writing (essays, features, reviews, cover stories, and columns) have appeared in or are forthcoming in Harper’s, The New York Times, The Los Angeles Times, The Wall Street Journal, The Daily Beast, The Village Voice, The Chicago Reader, Bookforum, Al Jazeera America, Vice, GQ, The Paris Review Daily, Elle, Spin, Slate, Salon, Poets & Writers, The Rumpus, Guernica, Departures, Paper, Flaunt, Nylon, Bidoun, Alef, Canteen, nerve.com, FiveChapters.com, Granta.com, Newyorker.com, and many other magazines and newspapers around the world.

-She has taught creative writing and literature at Johns Hopkins University, Wesleyan University, Sarah Lawrence College, Vermont College of Fine Arts, Hofstra University, Fordham University, Bucknell University, Santa Fe University of Art and Design, Fairfield University’s MFA program, the University of Leipzig (where she was a Picador Guest Professor), the Bruce High Quality Foundation, and the Gotham Writers Workshop.
-Additionally, she has been guest faculty at Cleveland State University’s Imagination Conference and the Taos Summer Writers’ Conference, Grub Street Muse & Marketplace Conference, Kundiman Conferences, and many more.
+She has taught creative writing and literature at Bard College, Columbia University, Johns Hopkins University, Wesleyan University, Sarah Lawrence College, Vermont College of Fine Arts, Hofstra University, Fordham University, Bucknell University, Santa Fe University of Art and Design, Fairfield University’s MFA program, the University of Leipzig (where she was a Picador Guest Professor), the Bruce High Quality Foundation, and the Gotham Writers Workshop.
+Additionally, she has been guest faculty at the Yale Writers Conference, Cleveland State University’s Imagination Conference, Taos Summer Writers’ Conference, Grub Street Muse & Marketplace Conference, Kundiman Conferences, and many more.

 Photo: Marion Ettlinger